uholeschak/ediabaslib/README.md

 ![BMW deep OBD and VAG](docs/README_AppMotorSmall.png) ![BMW deep OBD and VAG](docs/README_AppMotorGraphSmall.png)

 # Hints
-At the moment most BEST/1 commands are implemented, but a few are still missing.
+At the moment most BEST/1 commands are implemented, but a few are still missing, which seem to be not required in the current ECU files.
 The implemented commands are automatically tested and compared with EDIABAS output.
-Because I have no BEST/1 command specification some commands are only guessed.
-If someone could supply me with a BEST/1 specification I could improve the library.